bumps/bumps/doc/getting_started/install.rst

 First you will need to set up your python environment.
 We depend on numerous external packages.
 The versions listed below are a snapshot of a configuration that we are using.
-Both older or more recent versions may work.
+The program may work with older versions of the package, and we will try to keep it compatible with the latest versions.

 Our base scientific python environment contains: